-Andrews, a Democrat, was the representative for Maine's 4th congressional district from 1851 to 1853.
+Andrews was the representative for Maine’s 4th congressional district and was a Democrat.
+He served from 1851 to 1853.

 From Dec 1851 to Apr 1852, Andrews missed 105 of 138 roll call votes, which is 76.1%.
 This is much worse than the median of 27.0% among the lifetime records of representatives serving in Apr 1852.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1851-Mar 1852||96||63||65.6%||97th|